AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/page-versions.md

 >[!NOTE]
 >
->The steps of selecting a required page and the related version are interchangeable.
+>The order in which you select a required page and the related version is interchangeable.

 ### Restore Tree {#restore-tree}